About the Programme

 The programme values speculation, analysis, rigour and provocation with regards to the thinking and making of all aspects of the design of the interior.
 It challenges its participants to formulate their own rigorous critically independent responses to these fundamental concerns.
 This is often undertaken via the reworking of existing structures, the creation of temporal installations and the formation of permanent interventions, all involving the construction and communication of particular spatial identities using space, objects and materials.

 Each MA Interior Design student is assigned to a 'practice mentor' at the start of the academic year.
-Practice mentors are practicing interior designers and architects who offer a professional perspective on their students studio work and long term career intentions.
+Practice mentors are practising interior designers and architects who offer a professional perspective on their students' studio work and long-term career intentions.
 Practice mentors and students meet at least four times a year and offer a vital link to interior practice life in London.
 More recently, some mentor relationships have developed into internships and part-time work.

 MA Entrance Requirements